nzbri/chchpd/README.md

 the Progression study.
 But the same session might also have served as the baseline in the more selective PET study, and been labelled, say, `999BIO_PET0`.
-This often idiosyncratic labelling is cured by the subject session maping table, which would have a record for both the `999BIO_F2` and `999BIO_PET0` sessions, linking them to the same standardised session code, which has a form like `999BIO_2016-0-28`.
+This often idiosyncratic labelling is cured by the subject session mapping table, which would have a record for both the `999BIO_F2` and `999BIO_PET0` sessions, linking them to the same standardised session code, which has a form like `999BIO_2016-0-28`.
-When importing various data sources (like HADS or UPDRS), their idosyncratic session labels are replaced by this standardised form.
-Thus it is easy to join multiple tables togther systematically, as below.
+When importing various data sources (like HADS or UPDRS), their idiosyncratic session labels are replaced by this standardised form.
+Thus it is easy to join multiple tables together systematically, as below.
 Often a key step is to specify just a restricted set of sessions, by specifying a particular study to filter them by.
 In the example code below, we select just those sessions in the ‘PET’ study.